etcd-io/website/content/en/docs/v3.6/learning/api.md

 }
 ```

-* Key - key in bytes.
+* `key` - key in bytes.
 An empty key is not allowed.
-* Value - value in bytes.
+* `value` - value in bytes.
-* Version - version is the version of the key.
+* `version` - version is the version of the key.
 A deletion resets the version to zero and any modification of the key increases its version.
-* Create_Revision - revision of the last creation on the key.
+* `create_revision` - revision of the last creation on the key.
-* Mod_Revision - revision of the last modification on the key.
+* `mod_revision` - revision of the last modification on the key.
-* Lease - the ID of the lease attached to the key.
+* `lease` - the ID of the lease attached to the key.
 If lease is 0, then no lease is attached to the key.

 In addition to just the key and value, etcd attaches additional revision metadata as part of the key message.
 This revision information orders keys by time of creation and modification, which is useful for managing concurrency for distributed synchronization.
 The etcd client's [distributed shared locks][locks] use the creation revision to wait for lock ownership.
 Similarly, the modification revision is used for detecting [software transactional memory][STM] read set conflicts and waiting on [leader election][elections] updates.